-Section 209 CrPC should be read alongwith the Section 323 CrPC.
-Section 209 talks about the committal of case by the Magistrate, which is discussed in detail below.
+Section 209 CrPC should be read along with the Section 323 CrPC.
+Section 209 talks about the committal of the case by the Magistrate, which is discussed in detail below.

 Section 209 CrPC:

-(a) Commit (transfer) the case to the Court of Session after compliance of Section 207 or 208 (as per the case is instituted).
+(a) Commit (transfer) the case to the Court of Session after compliance with Section 207 or 208 (as per the case is instituted).

 If the case is instituted on the Police report then Section 207 shall be complied.
-Section 207 mentions few documents which shall be provided to the accused which includes the copy of Police report, FIR, statements made u/s 161 etc should be provided to the accused free of cost.
+Section 207 mentions a few documents which shall be provided to the accused including a copy of the Police report, FIR, statements made u/s 161 etc should be provided to the accused free of cost.
 Similarly, if the case is instituted otherwise (i.e., on complaint or suo moto) then Section 208 shall be complied.
-Section 208 mentions few documents which shall be provided to the accused which says that free of cost copy shall be provided (without delay) to the accused which includes- Statements under section 200 or 202 (बयां), Statements made u/s 161 CrPC or 164 CrPC, or any other documents on which prosecution relies.
+Section 208 mentions a few documents which shall be provided to the accused which say that free of cost copy shall be provided (without delay) to the accused which includes- Statements under section 200 or 202 (बयां), Statements made u/s 161 CrPC or 164 CrPC, or any other documents on which prosecution relies.

-And during such commitment by Magistrate, he can send accused to custody (Jail/ POlice custody).
+During such commitment by the Magistrate, he can send the accused to custody (Jail/ Police custody).
 Example: A is accused of murder.
 A appears before the CJM.
 CJM knowing that he can’t try this case can order A to the custody until committal.

 (b) Remand accused to custody during and until the conclusion of the trial.

-(c) Send the Court of Session- record of the case, document and articles which are as evidence.
+(c) Send the Court of Session- a record of the case, documents and articles which are as evidence.

 The word “appears” u/s 209 denotes that there is discretion of the Magistrate to find out whether the case of which is seized, is triable by the Court of Session or not.
-The Magistrate is not to go blindly by what the police mentions in the charge-sheet, but he has to apply his own mind to the fact of the case.
-Section 209 talks about the commitment of the case by the Magistrate before taking the cognizance of the case.
-However, Section 323 talks about commitment of case if in any inquiry into an offence or a trial before a Magistrate, it appears at any stage of the proceedings before signing judgment that the case is one which ought to be tried by the Court of session.
+The Magistrate is not to go blindly by what the police mentioned in the charge sheet, but he has to apply his own mind to the facts of the case.
+Section 209 talks about the commitment of the case by the Magistrate before taking cognizance of the case.
+However, Section 323 talks about the commitment of the case if in any inquiry into an offence or a trial before a Magistrate, it appears at any stage of the proceedings before signing judgment that the case is one which ought to be tried by the Court of Session.
 In the case of Raj Kishore Prasad v.
 State of Bihar (AIR 1996 SC 1931), the Supreme Court held that at the stage of section 209 of Cr.P.C., 1973 the Court is neither at the stage of enquiry nor at the stage of trial.
-Even at the stage of ensuring compliance of sections 207 & 209 Cr.P.C., 1973 it cannot be said that the Court is at the stage of enquiry because there is no judicial application of mind and all that the Magistrate is required to do is to make the case ready to be heard by the Court of Sessions.
+Even at the stage of ensuring compliance with sections 207 & 209 Cr.P.C., 1973, it cannot be said that the Court is at the stage of enquiry because there is no judicial application of mind and all that the Magistrate is required to do is to make the case ready to be heard by the Court of Sessions.

-Section 209: Pre-Cognizance Committal of the case to the Section Court.
+Section 209: Pre-Cognizance Committal of the case to the Session Court.

-Section 323: Post-Cognizance Committal of the case to the Section Court.
+Section 323: Post-Cognizance Committal of the case to the Session Court.

-In Sanjay Gandhi vs. Union of India, AIR 1978 SC 514, the Supreme Court held following:
+In Sanjay Gandhi vs. Union of India, AIR 1978 SC 514, the Supreme Court held the following:

-(i) Where offence exclusively triable by the Court of session, the committing Magistrate has no power to discharge the accused nor does he have the power to take oral evidence.
+(i) Where the offence is exclusively triable by the Court of Session, the committing Magistrate has no power to discharge the accused nor does he have the power to take oral evidence.

-(iii) Committing Magistrate may look into the case where wrong section of Penal Code is quoted.
+(iii) Committing Magistrate may look into the case where the wrong section of the Penal Code is quoted.

-(iv) Court of session may discharge the accused if made-up facts unsupported by any material are reported by the police and a serious offence is made to appear.
+(iv) The court of session may discharge the accused if made-up facts unsupported by any material are reported by the police and a serious offence is made to appear.

-Whether Committing Magistrate u/s 209 has power to summon the new offender or add the accused who were named in the FIR but were not named in the Police report or add the accused who were not named in the FIR?
+Whether Committing Magistrate u/s 209 have the power to summon the new offender or add the accused who were named in the FIR but were not named in the Police report or add the accused who were not named in the FIR?

-Therefore, committing Magistrate under Section 209 do not have power to summon the new offender alongwith the accused.
+Therefore, committing Magistrate under Section 209 does not have the power to summon the new offender along with the accused.